MaxHalford/maxhalford.github.io/content/blog/sql-cross-correlations.md

 )
 ```

 We do however need to change the definition of the `pairwise` CTE.
-It's quite straighforward as long as you're concentrating a minimum.
+It's quite straightforward as long as you're concentrating a minimum.
 Here goes:

 ```sql
 , pairwise AS (